dwarvesf/handbook/benefits-and-perks.md

 ### Sabbatical
 Every three years, employees are eligible to take a one-month-long paid sabbatical.
 Just give a heads-up preferably three months in advance so that we can coordinate the work-load accordingly.

+### Annual Healthcare
+We do have Bao Viet insurance, but we wish to provide more healthcare service beyond that.
+This annual healthcare supports the Dwarves with a maximum 3.000.000VND healthcare package of [Vigor Healthcare](https://vigorhealth.com.vn/), takes place around Feb or Mar every year, which includes of:
+- Overall healthcare check up
+- Cancer screening
+- Female & Male healthcare
+- Ear, nose & throat
+- Blood & urine examination (sample test will be taken at our office)

+In case you request for further checkup, a 5-25% discount will be applied for full-time employee.

 ### Parental Leave
-When you welcome a new child, we encourage you to take up to 16 weeks leave for primary caregivers and up to 2 weeks of discontinuity leave as a secondary caregiver at 100% paid salary.
-You may also choose to take an additional eight weeks to leave unpaid.
+When you are going to welcome a new child, we encourage you to take up to 6 months leave for primary caregivers with not more than 2 months before giving birth.
+For the father, it is allowed up to 5 days of leave as a secondary caregiver.
+And if you have twins, you can take up to 10 fully paid days off.
+All parental leaves are at 100% base salary.

+These benefits only applied for full time Dwarves who have been on-boarded for more than 6 months in advance of pregnancy (internship and probation period are not included)

+This policy applies for female employees with Dwarves LLC contract (39.200.000VND).
+Female employees with Dwarves Foundation contract will benefit from Vietnamese Social Insurance (33.200.000VND).

+For further detail, please check out this file: [Parental Leave](https://bit.ly/35CNTRh)